Telugu cinema: Thematic diversity and genre innovations

-Sub-genres and off beat films
+Sub-genres and off-beat films

 Screenwriters such as Chandra Sekhar Yeleti experimented with the off beat film Aithe (2003) with a caption "all movies are not the same".
 Aithe was made on a shoestring budget of about 1.5 crores and went on to collect more than 6 crores.
 After almost two years he delivered another thriller Anukokunda Oka Roju (2005) both films were a refreshing change of pace to the audiences, produced by Gangaraju Gunnam.
 Aithe was remade in Tamil as Naam (2003) and in Malayalam as Wanted (2004).

-Mohana Krishna Indraganti explored the themes of chastity, and adultery in his literary adaption Grahanam (2004) (based on "Gunadosham" by social critic G. V. Chalam).
-Grahanam was shot in 19 days with a digital camera.
-B. Anuradha of Rediff.com cited "In this offbeat film, Indraganti upholds the tirade against chauvinists who accuse a noble lady of infidelity, ignoring her denials with contempt".
+Mohana Krishna Indraganti explored themes of chastity and adultery in his 2004 literary adaptation Grahanam, based on Dosha Gunam written by social critic G. V. Chalam.
+The film was shot with a digital camera on a modest budget of approximately ₹8 lakh, with artists and technicians reportedly working without any remuneration.
+B. Anuradha of Rediff.com noted, "In this offbeat film, Indraganti upholds the tirade against chauvinists who accuse a noble lady of infidelity, ignoring her denials with contempt".
 The film was featured at the Independent South Asian Film Festival in the United States.

 Speaking about the centenary of Indian cinema at the CII Media and Entertainment Summit 2012, filmmaker Shekhar Kapur said regional cinema is surpassing Hindi cinema in content and story, and cited Eega (2012) as an example.
-Kapur said he was impressed with its story and use of technology, and called it "no less than a Hollywood superhero film".
+Kapur said he was impressed with its story and use of technology, and called it, "no less than a Hollywood superhero film".
 Shah Rukh Khan called Eega an "awesomely original" film and a "must watch" with children.
 Eega won various awards at the 8th Toronto After Dark Film Festival.